-- 1. The summary dossier shall include the following: - (a) information with respect to one or more representative uses on a widely grown crop in each zone of at least one plant protection product containing the active substance, demonstrating that the approval criteria provided for in Article 4 are met; where the information submitted does not cover all zones or concern a crop which is not widely grown, justification for this approach; - (b) for each point of the data requirements for the active substance, the summaries and results of tests and studies, the name of their owner and of the person or institute that has carried out the tests and studies; - (c) for each point of the data requirements for the plant protection product, the summaries and results of tests and studies, the name of their owner and of the person or institute that carried out the tests and studies, relevant to the assessment of the criteria provided for in Article 4(2) and (3) for one or more plant protection products which are representative of the uses referred to in point (a), taking into account the fact that data gaps in the dossier, as provided for in paragraph 2 of this Article, resulting from the proposed limited range of representative uses of the active substance, may lead to restrictions in the approval;

-- (d) a checklist demonstrating that the dossier provided for in paragraph 2 of this Article is complete in view of the uses applied for; - (e) the reasons why the test and study reports submitted are necessary for first approval of the active substance or for amendments to the conditions of the approval; - (f) where relevant a copy of an application for a maximum residue level as referred to in Article 7 of Regulation (EC) No 396/2005 or a justification for not supplying such information: - (g) an assessment of all information submitted. - 2.
+- 1. The summary dossier shall include the following: - (a) information with respect to one or more representative uses on a widely grown crop in each zone of at least one plant protection product containing the active substance, demonstrating that the approval criteria provided for in Article 4 are met; where the information submitted does not cover all zones or concern a crop which is not widely grown, justification for this approach; - (b) for each point of the data requirements for the active substance, the summaries and results of tests and studies, the name of their owner and of the person or institute that has carried out the tests and studies; - (c) for each point of the data requirements for the plant protection product, the summaries and results of tests and studies, the name of their owner and of the person or institute that carried out the tests and studies, relevant to the assessment of the criteria provided for in Article 4(2) and (3) for one or more plant protection products which are representative of the uses referred to in point (a), taking into account the fact that data gaps in the dossier, as provided for in paragraph 2 of this Article, resulting from the proposed limited range of representative uses of the active substance, may lead to restrictions in the approval; - (d) for each test or study involving vertebrate animals, a justification of the steps taken to avoid animal testing and duplication of tests and studies on vertebrate animals; - (e) a checklist demonstrating that the dossier provided for in paragraph 2 of this Article is complete in view of the uses applied for; - (f) the reasons why the test and study reports submitted are necessary for first approval of the active substance or for amendments to the conditions of the approval; - (g) where relevant, a copy of an application for a maximum residue level as referred to in Article 7 of Regulation (EC) No 396/2005 or a justification for not supplying such information; - (h) an assessment of all information submitted. - 2.
 The complete dossier shall contain the full text of the individual test and study reports concerning all the information referred to in points (b) and (c) of paragraph 1.
 It shall not contain any reports of tests or studies involving the deliberate administration of the active substance or the plant protection product to humans. - 3.
-The format of the summary dossier and the complete dossier shall be established in accordance with the advisory procedure referred to in Article 79(2). - 4.
-The data requirements referred to in paragraphs 1 and 2 shall contain the requirements for active substances and plant protection products as set out in Annexes II and III to Directive 91/414/EEC and laid down in Regulations adopted in accordance with the advisory procedure referred to in Article 79(2) without any substantial modifications.
-Subsequent amendments to these Regulations shall be adopted in accordance with Article 78(1)(b).
+The format of the summary dossier and the complete dossier shall be established in accordance with the advisory procedure referred to in Article 79(2).

+- 4. The data requirements referred to in paragraphs 1 and 2 shall contain the requirements for active substances and plant protection products as set out in Annexes II and III to Directive 91/414/EEC and laid down in Regulations adopted in accordance with the advisory procedure referred to in Article 79(2) without any substantial modifications.
+Subsequent amendments to these Regulations shall be adopted in accordance with Article 78(1)(b). - 5.
+Scientific peer-reviewed open literature, as determined by the Authority, on the active substance and its relevant metabolites dealing with side-effects on health, the environment and non-target species and published within the last 10 years before the date of submission of the dossier shall be added by the applicant to the dossier.